CHOP-CGTInformatics/ggswim/README.md

 amount of varying behavior you introduce between `add_marker()` calls.
 The following issues are known:

-- Missing data in a layer followed by a layer with complete data will remove the missing data from the legend
+- ⚠️ Missing data in a layer followed by a layer with complete data may result in an error.
+  - This is related to how we enforce re-entry of color mapping into one-at-a-time marker handling and has been seen in examples where `geom_point()` doesn’t automatically remove missing values
-- The legend title for one-at-a-time markers defaults to the first value in the legend
+- ⚠️ The legend title for one-at-a-time markers defaults to the first value in the legend
   - This can be resolved by updating the `color` and `fill` arguments in `ggplot2::labs()`